ucb-ee106/ee106a_jupyterbook/_build/html/_sources/rigid_body_rotations.md

 \end{aligned}$$

-Let's see if there's any way we can write this in terms of lower powers of $\hat\omega$.
-First, let's pull out a multiple of the identity matrix:
+Let's see if there's any way we can write this in terms of lower powers of $\hat\omega.$ First, let's pull out a multiple of the identity matrix:

 $$\begin{aligned}